chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 Employing computer vision to detect if an object in an image is a well-supported approach to this problem.
 This can be accomplished by building a CNN and training it on the data to recognize features of our label, in our case an iceberg.
 See [Hasanpour et al (2018)](https://arxiv.org/pdf/1802.06205.pdf), [Springenberg, Dosovitskiy, et al (2015)](https://arxiv.org/pdf/1412.6806.pdf) and others for numerous applications of CNNs for object detection.
 Once trained, a probability that a radar image contains an iceberg can be outputted.

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:
-- _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-- _Have you thoroughly discussed how you will attempt to solve the problem?_
-- _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

 ### Metrics

 The official evaluation metric of this Kaggle competition is the logarithmic loss, or "log loss", of our predictions.
-Also referred to by  "binary cross-entropy" in ML, this is a suitable metric, as it gives a notion of distance from our outputted probabilities to the actual label.
+Also referred to by  "binary cross-entropy" in ML, this is a suitable metric, as it gives a notion of distance from our outputted probabilities (a number between 0 and 1) to the actual label, which is either a 0 or a 1.

 Detailed explanations of log loss are [available online](http://www.exegetic.biz/blog/2015/12/making-sense-logarithmic-loss/), but the formula for log loss is presented here: